The-Software-Guild/Workshop-Linux/README.md

 `lsof -p $PID | more`
 or, for live view
 `sudo strace -f -t -e trace=file -p $PID`
-You can even grep for the file descriptors
-`sudo strace -f -t -e trace=file -p 42 2>&1 | egrep "O_WRONLY\|O_CREAT\|O_APPEND"`
+You can even grep for the file descriptors to only get files being appended to `sudo strace -f -t -e trace=file -p 42 2>&1 | egrep "O_WRONLY\|O_CREAT\|O_APPEND"`

 11. Exit your termial session, log back in, and look for the process.
 Is is still there?
 How can we make it persist?